-Second, the promotion of RES and LCT will displace the merit order of conventional technologies on spot markets.
-This is because RES generators currently benefit in most European countries from priority access.
-But even without the priority rule and with hourly market risk exposure, most of the RES have low variable costs and their development would alter the hourly merit order in comparison to the counterfactual scenario without any RES support policy.
-This implies a lower load factor and lower average revenues for new fossil fuel equipment and less predictability of their net revenue, given the variability of the RES generation.
+Second, the promotion of RES and LCT will displace the merit order of conventional technologies on spot hourly markets.
+This is because in first approach, presently in the EU, RES generators currently benefit from priority access which enables them to produce outside of the hourly markets coordination.
+But even without this priority rule and with hourly market risk exposure, RES and LCT have low variable costs and their development would alter the hourly merit order on most of the yearly 8760 hours.
+As a consequence, semi-base load and peak load fossil fuel technologies will operate with a reduced and uncertain annual load factor.